Wedding Ring Trends – Bride To Be

 September 4, 2010

 Traditional yellow gold wedding rings have taken a back seat to sleeker, more modern varieties with an individual twist.
-White gold wedding rings are popular, as is platinum, says head jeweller and manager of Larsen Wedding Rings, Gillian Kilgour.
+White gold wedding rings are popular, as is platinum, says head jeweller and manager of Larsen Jewellery, Gillian Kilgour.
 “Fine bead settings, where small diamonds are set all around the ring, are also very pretty,” she adds.

 Of course, every bride could do with a touch more bling.
 “I get a lot of requests for split wedding rings, where two rings are made to sit either side of the engagement ring,” Gillian says.

-Above all, though, the significance of your wedding ring should be at the forefront and that’s exactly why Larsen Wedding Rings offers couples the romantic experience of handcrafting each other’s wedding rings under the guidance of an experienced jeweller.
+Above all, though, the significance of your wedding ring should be at the forefront and that’s exactly why Larsen Jewellery offers couples the romantic experience of handcrafting each other’s wedding rings under the guidance of an experienced jeweller.
 “You literally make them yourselves!
 Any design is possible, including adding diamonds and engraving, and fitting it with an engagement ring is no problem,” Gillian explains.

 - Always make sure your wedding ring matches perfectly in colour and style with your engagement ring.